WildCodeSchool/reims-js-0918-backpackers/README.md

   DB_DATABASE=yourdatabasename
 ```

-Rename .env.dev file .env .
-<br />Use the following command to create all tables and fields of our database.
+Use the following command to create all tables and fields of our database.

 ```bash
   npm run migrate up